 - A minimum of one year of administrative assistant work experience; and

 - English Language Proficiency Requirements (please see Policy 1002).

 For more details, please see our Admissions Policy (Policy 1001).

 This program is offered both in-class and LIVE Online.

 - In-class: delivered from our Vancouver campus.

-- Full-time: 20 hours of instruction per week, the total of 12 weeks.
+- Full-time: 20 hours of instruction per week, for the total of 12 weeks.

-- Part-time: minimum 8 hours of instruction per week, the total of 30 weeks.
+- Part-time: 8 hours of instruction per week, for the total of 30 weeks.